Proven-Paradox/shaper-system/Handbook.md

 #### Dash
 When you move as a Major action, you can choose to move two squares instead of one.

-#### Defensive Lock
-When being targeted by a foe that you have Locked On to, you gain a bonus to your Physical/Mental Defense equal to your Hero Tier.
-This increases the Upkeep of Lock On by 1.

 #### Double Ward
 When you use [Ward](#ward), you may choose to increase the cost to 3.
 If you do, you may choose a second element.
 The applied ward protects against both kind of damage.
 The ward is still expended after protecting against a single Ability.
 This counts as paying an Overload cost.